bogsdarking/planet_ruler/docs/tutorial_method_selection.rst

    obs.fit_limb(maxiter=1000)

 .. warning::
    **Always visually inspect** ML segmentation results before fitting!
 The model can occasionally misidentify features as the horizon.
-If the detection looks wrong, use manual annotation instead.
+If the detection looks wrong, use interactive mode or manual annotation instead.

 Installation
 ~~~~~~~~~~~~